colcon/colcon-metadata-repository/README.md

 * Add any new files in alphabetical order to the `index.yaml` file.
 * Run the `lint.py` script to ensure that the changes follow the recommended yaml style.

+  * The script requires [yamllint](https://yamllint.readthedocs.io/en/stable/index.html) to be installed.

 * Create a pull request with the changes.